One source of truth

 Agents and CI, same base.

-Through MCP, architrace feeds Claude Code, Cursor, Copilot — and anything else that speaks the protocol — the curated decision base in the editor, agent-optimized.
-Each consumer gets the decisions that apply to its scope: the repo's own, plus the infrastructure and cross-project decisions it inherits.
-The same base feeds CI: PRs check against governing decisions, drift surfaces at commit level.
+Through MCP, architrace feeds Claude Code, Cursor, Copilot — and anything else that speaks the protocol — the curated governing context in the editor, scoped to what applies.
+You author in human terms; architrace handles how each agent should receive it, and keeps that optimization current as agents and agent versions change — so you never hand-tune CLAUDE.md or rule files per tool or per release.
+The same base feeds CI: PRs check against the governing context, drift surfaces at commit level.

 MCPclaude codecursorcopilotgh-action